BPR Live Streams

 Can I download and save programs?

 This is a live web stream, so you cannot save specific songs or programs, but you can bookmark the stream in your player.
 To add the stream to your list of favorites, go to File -> Add To Media Library.
-You can, however, find specific programs as podcasts.
+You can, however, find specific programs as podcasts listed under BPR News navigation at the top of every page on our site.